& Snow Play Areas.There are two managed areas at Mt Buffalo National

 Cresta Valley While the facilities at

-Cresta may be a little more basic than Dingo Dell the tobogganing is more
+Cresta may be more basic than Dingo Dell the tobogganing is more diverse.
+There

-diverse, with a wide range of terrain and scenery on offer but with a managed
+is a wide range of terrain and scenery on offer but also with a managed area

-area designated for family oriented fun in a safe and controlled slope.
+designated for family oriented fun on a safe and controlled slope.
 The

 opportunity for snow play is also expanded with large open spaces for